Delpher newspapers

 1. There are two APIs: a metadata harvest API on the basis of OAI-PMH, and a search API on the basis of SRU.
 Manuals for these APIs can be supplied once legal access has been granted via @email.
 Please note: users must have some experience of programming.

 2. The Delpher newspapers comprise the texts (OCR, ALTO, XML) from all newspapers dating from 1618 to 1879.
 The archive is 111 GB and split into 23 ZIP files.
+These newspapers are free of copyright and may be used without restrictions.

 We can sometimes provide customised support.
 Ask your question via @email.